 - Responsible Conduct of Research in Engineering (EAS 900; mandatory in the first year)

-- Neither MEAM 899 (Independent study) nor MEAM 999 (Research) can be used to satisfy the above core requirements.
+Neither MEAM 899 (Independent study) nor MEAM 999 (Research) can be used to satisfy the above course requirements.

 * Students should check their preparedness for ENM 520 by reviewing the syllabus before registering for the course.
 If this material is unfamiliar, the student should take ENM 510 prior to taking ENM 520.

 No courses shall be taken without the prior approval of the student’s advisor.
 Each student must prepare a tentative course plan and obtain the approval of his/her advisor and the Graduate Group Chair before the end of the second semester after his/her matriculation.
 A copy of the course plan will be maintained in the student’s file.
 Any deviations from the course plan must be documented and approved by the Graduate Group Chair.